marcowindt/WiiMoteDSU/README.md

 # WiiMoteDSU

+## Installation

+### Android

+Download and install the `.apk` file from the Releases section.

+### iOS

+Download the `.ipa` file from the Releases section.

+If you are jailbroken, you can install [AppSync Unified](https://cydia.akemi.ai/?page/net.angelxwind.appsyncunified) and then install the IPA file directly, just like on Android.

+If you are not jailbroken, you will need to sign the IPA first.
+You can do this for free using [AltStore](https://altstore.io/) or [Sideloadly](https://iosgods.com/topic/130167-windowsmacos-introducing-sideloadly-working-cydia-impactor-alternative/), but [restrictions](https://altstore.io/faq/) will apply, such as the need to reinstall every 7 days.
+If you own a signing certificate, you use it with [ios-app-signer](https://github.com/DanTheMan827/ios-app-signer) or similar for a more permanent solution.

 ## Build & Run

 - Make sure you have the Flutter SDK installed on your computer, for more info see [Flutter Getting Started](https://flutter.dev/docs/get-started/install).